site24x7/plugins/ibm_mq_monitoring/README.md

 - Queue Manager Metrics
 - Queue Metrics
 - Channel Metrics
+- Listeners Metrics

 ### **Queue Manager Metrics**

-- #### Connection_count
+Name		        	| 	Description
+---         			|   	---
-     The number of connections to the queue manager.
+Connection_count		|	The number of connections to the queue manager.

-- #### Status
-     The status of the queue manager.
+Status				|	The status of the queue manager.

 ### **Queue Metrics**

-- #### Queue Name
+Name		        	| 	Description
+---         			|   	---
-     The name of the queue.
+Queue Name			|	The name of the queue.

-- #### High Queue Depth
-     The maximum number of messages on the queue since the queue statistics were last reset.
+High Queue Depth		|	The maximum number of messages on the queue since the queue statistics were last reset.

-- #### Msg Dequeue Count
-     The number of messages removed from the queue since the queue statistics were last reset.
+Msg Dequeue Count		|	The number of messages removed from the queue since the queue statistics were last reset.

-- #### Msg Enqueue Count
-     The number of messages enqueued, i.e., the number of messages put on the queue since the queue statistics were last reset.
+Msg Enqueue Count		|	The number of messages enqueued, i.e., the number of messages put on the queue since the queue statistics were last reset.

-- #### Current Queue Depth
-     The current number of messages on the queue.
+Current Queue Depth		|	The current number of messages on the queue.

-- #### Handles Open (Input Count)
-     The number of handles that are currently open for input for the queue.
+Handles Open (Input Count)	|	The number of handles that are currently open for input for the queue.

-- #### Handles Open (Output Count)
-     The number of handles that are currently open for output for the queue.
+Handles Open (Output Count)	|	The number of handles that are currently open for output for the queue.

-- #### Last Msg get Date
-     The date of the last message successfully read from the queue.

-- #### Last Msg get Time
-     The time of the last message successfully read from the queue.

-- #### Last Msg put Date
-     The date of the last message successfully put to the queue.

-- #### Last Msg put Time
-     The time of the last message successfully put to the queue.

-- #### Oldest Msg Age
-     The age of the oldest message on the queue.
+Oldest Msg Age			|	The age of the oldest message on the queue.

-- #### No. of Uncommitted Msgs
-     The number of uncommitted messages on the queue.
+No. of Uncommitted Msgs		|	The number of uncommitted messages on the queue.

 ### **Channel Metrics**

-- #### Channel Name
-     The name of the channel name.

-- #### Channel Connection Name
-     The number of connections described in the summary.

-- #### Channel Status
-     The current status of the client.

-- #### No. of MQI calls
-     The number of messages sent or received.

-- #### Bytes Sent
-     The number of bytes sent.

-- #### Bytes Received
-     The number of bytes received.

-- #### Buffers Sent
-     The number of buffers sent.

-- #### Buffers Received
-     The number of buffers received.

-- #### Channel Substate
-     The current action being performed by the channel.

-- #### Channel Start Date
-     The date when the channel started.

-- #### Channel Start Time
-     The time when the channel started.
+ Name		        	| 	Description
+---         			|   	---
+Channel Name			|	The name of the channel name.
+Channel Status			|	The current status of the client.
+No. of MQI calls		|	The number of messages sent or received.
+Bytes Sent			|	The number of bytes sent.
+Bytes Received			|	The number of bytes received.
+Buffers Sent			|	The number of buffers sent.
+Buffers Received		|	The number of buffers received.
+Channel Substate		|	The current action being performed by the channel.

+#### Values for Channel Statuses
+ No		        	| 	Description
+---         			|   	---
+0				|	Channel Inactive
+1				|	Channel Binding
+2				|	Channel Starting
+3				|	Channel Running
+4				|	Channel Stopping
+5				|	Channel Retrying
+6				|	Channel Stopped
+7				|	Channel Requesting
+8				|	Channel Paused
+9				|	Channel Disconnected
+10				|	Channel Initializing
+11				|	Channel Switching

+#### Values for Channel Sub State
+ No		        	| 	Description
+---         			|   	---
+0				|	Undefined State
+100				|	End of batch processing
+200				|	Network send
+300				|	Network receive
+400				|	Serialized on queue manager access
+500				|	Resynching with partner
+600				|	Heartbeating with partner
+700				|	Running security exit
+800				|	Running receive exit
+900				|	Running send exit
+1000				|	Running message exit
+1100				|	Running retry exit
+1200				|	Running channel auto-definition exit
+1250				|	Network connect
+1300				|	SSL Handshaking
+1400				|	Name server request
+1500				|	Performing MQPUT
+1600				|	Performing MQGET
+1700				|	Executing IBM MQ API call
+1800				|	Compressing or decompressing data